quantrocket/networking/README.md

     g++ -o demo src/*.cpp example1.cpp -lSDL -lSDL_net --std=c++0x

-To build the module and complex demo application using gcc you can use:
+To build the module and more complex demo application using gcc you can use:

     g++ -o demo src/*.cpp example2.cpp -lSDL -lSDL_net --std=c++0x